cdevenport44/dev-journey/Basic Calculator/README.md

-💻🧮 Simple Calculator
+🧮 Simple CLI Calculator

-A beginner-friendly Python project that performs basic arithmetic operations.
-This calculator runs in the terminal and supports addition, subtraction, multiplication, and division.
+A calculator application built using Python.
+The calculator can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

-⚙️ Features

-  * ➕ Addition
-  * ➖ Subtraction
-  * ✖️ Multiplication
-  * ➗ Division
-  * ✅ Input validation and error handling
-  * 🧼 Clean and simple terminal UI
+🗒️ Description:

+A command line interface calculator that performs basic arithmetic operations and includes a switch case statement so users can choose to perform another calculation or exit the program.
+Display a menu to the user.
+Print operation choices for the user to select from.
+Get user input and accept input for the operation and two numbers.
+Call the appropriate function based on the user's choice, execute the corresponding function and display the result.
+Handle invalid input such as add basic validation for user choices and division by zero.

 🗂️ Project Structure

   Basic Calculator/ ├── Simple_Calculator.py └── README.md

-🧰 Requirements
+🧰 Required Modules

   * 🐍 Python 3.x
   * No external libraries needed

-🖥️ How to Run
+▶️ How to Run the Script

-1.📥 Clone the repository:
+  1. Clone the repository:

   git clone https://github.com/yourusername/Basic Calculator.git
   cd simple_calculator

-2.▶️ Run the program:
+  2. Run the program:

   Simple_Calculator.py

-3. 💻Follow the prompts to perform calculations:
+  3. Follow the prompts to perform calculations:

-  Select operation:
+  * Select operation
-  1.Add
-  2.Subtract
-  3.Multiply
-  4.Divide

-  Enter choice(1/2/3/4): 3
-  Enter first number: 4
-  Enter second number: 30

-  4.0 * 30.0 = 120.0

-🚫 Error Handling
-❌ Handles division by zero

-🔁 Prompts again for invalid inputs
+  * Perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 Happy Calculating!